2015 SPARK CONCEPT & STUDENT DESIGN

 The next entry period will begin in January, 2015, for Spring semester design students and any professionals with a great concept to show the world.

-The Spark Concept & Student Awards are for work that is in the idea stage, and are the home for all student entries.
-For example, this could include architectural concepts, concept automobiles and design student work.
+The Spark Concept & Student Awards are focused on work that is in the idea stage, and are the primary home for student entries.
 It is not for spec work, nor work intended for production or commercial realization.
 The emphasis is on ideas.

 This competition continues Spark’s mission, criteria and categories.
-All Design, and all designers are welcome at Spark.
 All Spark events are international in scope and accept entries from all designers, everywhere.

-There are two pricing tiers—one for organizations, companies and professional designers, and a second for students and recent graduates (i.e., in the past 24 months, with status provable via student ID or copy of degree to win a Spark).
+There are two pricing tiers—one for organizations, companies and professional designers, and a second for students and recent graduates .